 This recipe was from African Bites.

-I didn’t love most of the food this week, to be honest, but if I had to choose a favorite, it would be the fish rolls.
+To be honest, I didn’t love most of the food from Cameroon.
+If I had to choose a favorite, it would be the fish rolls.
 They didn’t look pretty but they tasted good.

 Next week, I’ll be cooking food from Canada.